kstenerud/safe-encoding/README.md

 ---------

  * Safe for use in URLs
- * Safe for use as filenames
+ * Safe for use in filenames
  * Safe for use in formatted documents
  * Safe for use in legacy text processing systems
  * Support for length fields